-At Earthworm, we aim to make sure they are positive by ensuring that Indigenous peoples’ and local communities’ rights are respected, including their rights to decide what development that impacts them looks like.
+These impacts may be both negative and positive.
+At Earthworm, we aim to establish these impacts are positive by ensuring that Indigenous peoples' and local communities' rights are respected, including their rights to decide what development that impacts them looks like.

 At Earthworm Rurality we believe that there is no one-size-fits-all solution.
 Instead, we built community-specific mechanisms that help to empower farmers to create, tap into and own the mechanisms that will strengthen their resilience and improve their livelihoods.
 What makes us unique is that our local team lives together with communities and works with farmers in the field to understand needs and develop suitable solutions.
 Our participatory approach allows farmers and the community to come together to create pathways to change together with other local actors involved including government, private businesses, and NGOs.

 By leveraging their role in international supply chains, the companies operating in forested regions around the world hear directly from their customers about the importance of respecting IPLC rights.

 Additionally, Earthworm Foundation has staff and partners who live and work in the regions where the communities we serve are located.
 We work hand in hand with Indigenous Peoples and Local Communities (IPLC) to understand their priorities, their struggles, and their customary ways of working.
 We support them to secure recognition of their rights with the companies and government agencies who impact them and collaborate on monitoring these impacts.

 Since 2015, we have engaged 21’456 farmers across 15 countries and impacted indirectly 60’000 farmers and family members.

 We work with 244 partners and protect more than 53,000 ha of key habitat and forest in our project areas